AydinFatoglu/BrowserSelector/README.md

 # Browser Selector

-**Browser Selector** is a simple GUI application for Windows that allows users to choose between two predefined browsers or commands to open a specified URL or application.
-Built with `wxPython`, this lightweight tool provides an intuitive interface with two buttons, each representing a browser or command, so users can easily select their preferred option.
+**Browser Selector** is a simple GUI application for Windows that allows users to choose between two predefined browsers to open a specified URL or application.
+Built with `wxPython`, this lightweight tool provides an intuitive interface with two buttons, each representing a browser, so users can easily select their preferred option.

 ## Features